-Just like Facebook, Instagram also has who to follow suggestion tab that will suggest you follow people or groups from your mainstream life.
+Just like Facebook, Instagram also uses an algorithm that will suggest who you should follow based on the devices you use and if you link other accounts.
+If you’re not careful Instagram may suggest people from your mainstream accounts on your adult content account.
 One more reason to not use Facebook on your phone.
 Also Instagram and many other social media apps will ask permission to link to your phone contacts and find Facebook friends.
 DO NOT give them permission to do this.
-I would also suggest that you do not sign up for social media accounts on your phone.
+I would also suggest that you do not sign up for social media accounts on your mobile device at all.

 Use A Desktop Vs. A Smartphone When Signing Up For Social Media Accounts